How we promote British Values at Adderley

 Our ethos at Adderley is based on mutual respect and good manners.
 Adults actively model respect with one another, and with the children, in how we speak and treat one another.
 Our school is a diverse community and, through our creative curriculum, we promote an awareness of different faiths and we encourage our pupils to recognise and understand these faiths.
 Our pupils naturally show tolerance for others and have a curiosity to find out and understand cultures and faiths that are different from their own.
 Our children visit all the main places of worship in and around Birmingham.
 All staff model a tolerant and accepting attitude.
 We use assemblies to raise and discuss issues of bullying and prejudice and reinforce learning during curriculum time.

 At Adderley School, we will actively challenge pupils, parents or staff who express opinions contrary to fundamental British Values, including extremist views.
-Adderley is currently working towards becoming a UNICEF Rights Respecting School.
+Adderley is a UNICEF Gold Rights Respecting School.

 British Values through the Curriculum